FOREX -Dollar rebounds, seen as safest haven as Syria attack looms

 Stannard said a move above 98.15 yen would be a bullish

-in the pair would be limited and that the dollar may settle into
+would be limited and that the dollar may settle into a range of

 "There will probably be some yen-selling by Japanese players